Foggalong/hardcode-fixer/README.md

 Which icon themes support it?
 ==============
-Currently Numix, ~~Moka~~ and ~~Nitrux~~.
+Currently only [Numix](http://numixproject.org/).
 However we're constantly contacting  designers and developers to get them involved.
-If you are one, give me an email and we'll talk about getting you on board.
+If you are one, [give me an email](mailto:joshua.h.fogg@gmail.com) and we'll talk about getting you on board.

 I'm not a developer!
 How can I help?
 ==============
-Report any applications you find with hardcoded icons to us so that we can have the most complete fixer possible.
+[Report any applications](https://github.com/Foggalong/hardcode-fixer/issues) you find with hardcoded icons to us so that we can have the most complete fixer possible.
 Every little helps!